A short history

 Partner with anyone or any organization working toward the same end.

-Project Acclaim will lead our community in recognizing and commemorating local accomplishment.
+Our Vison: Project Acclaim will lead our community in recognizing and commemorating local accomplishment.

 Treasurer Sylvia Acosta-Chavez